joeycato/splitscreensync/README.md

 Over the last winter break I spent time archiving an old collection of camcorder tapes to hard drive.
 Most of the recordings were just randomly-captured silly moments of yesteryear, but one particular set of videos caught my
-attention: a few scenic joyrides across the familiar streets and neighborhoods of my hometown (Paris, Texas ðŸ¤ ) in 2003.
+attention: a few scenic joyrides across the familiar streets and neighborhoods of my hometown (Paris, Texas 😀) in 2003.

 <span class="more"></span>